Jeezman/fouroneone/README.md

 7. **Testing and Deployment**
    - Conduct thorough testing.
-   - Deploy on a cloud platform (e.g., Vercel or Heroku).
+   - Deploy on a cloud platform (Digital Ocean).
    - Set up GitHub repository with documentation.

 ## Setting Up the NestJS Application